Edinburgh's Radical Bookshop

 Dorian Ravenscroft (they/he) is a queer Jewish author currently based in London and studying law.
 Their stories are often deeply rooted in their working-class upbringing, married with their experiences as a queer person growing up in the Northwest of England.
 Dorian likes to write complicated, nuanced tales featuring complicated, nuanced LGBTQ characters, and has always found their inspiration in horror and history.

-Natasha Pulley is the author of The Watchmaker of Filigree Street, The Bedlam Stacks, and quite a lot more.
+Natasha Pulley (she/her) is the author of The Watchmaker of Filigree Street, The Bedlam Stacks, and quite a lot more.
 An international bestseller, The Watchmaker of Filigree Street won a Betty Trask Award and was shortlisted for the Author’s Club Best First Novel Award, the Locus Awards, and remained on the Sunday Times bestseller list for much of summer 2016.
 The Bedlam Stacks was longlisted for the Walter Scott Award and shortlisted for the Encore Award.

 Featured Books